MAD9137/f2024/docs/modules/week5/navigation-controller.md

 You will see a few things change in your storyboard, the first of which is that the new navigationController has been added, looking like an entirely new view that is grey with the words "Navigation Controller" written on it.

 If the original view had previously been set to the initial view, the navigationController will instead be set to the initial view of the application.
 You can also see the navigationController is connected to the tableView by an arrow with a symbol on it.
-This is called a **segue** and will navigate to the first view of the tableView when the application loads the navigationController.
+This is called a **Segue** and will navigate to the first view of the tableView when the application loads the navigationController.

 ## Connecting a Segue